kshutkin/rollup-extras/plugin-copy/README.md

 copy({ targets: ['assets/*'], outputPlugin: true })
 ```

 To stop files being emitted through rollup pipeline use can use `emitFiles` = `false`.
-Please note that you need to specify `dest` and it will not be relative to output directory, also file will not be copied into each output directory.
+Please note that you need to specify `dest` and it will not be relative to the output directory, also the file will not be copied into each output directory.

 ```javascript
 copy({ src: 'assets/*', dest: 'public', emitFiles: false })